pedrormjunior/vterm-python/README.md

 It is a tiny Emacs minor mode to send Python code (regions, lines, buffers, narrowed regions) to a `vterm`-based Python REPL, preserving your intended indentation and workflow.

+*Note:* This provided mode is Tramp-safe, i.e., it works through tramp as `vterm` does.

 ## Features

 - **Open or switch** to a dedicated `*vterm-python*` buffer, reusing the last one or creating numbered new ones via prefix (`C-u`).